toalexjin/dedup/README.md

 **Remark**:

-- If `-p <policy,...>` is not specified, then
-  `-p new,longname,longpath` will be used as default policies.
+- If option `-p <policy,...>` is not specified, then default policy `-p new,longname,longpath` will be used.

 # Supported Platforms